animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 #### Hair regrowth

-I was on a steak/salmon-only diet since at least April, 2020.
+I was on a mostly-steak-only diet since at least April, 2020 (with wild caught salmons as well).
 That regrowth started during Tayler, and before the Tayler hospitalization.
 In the Tayler hospitalization, it was already regrown in parts and regrowing in others.
 When my self consciousness returned and I started periodically wearing a hat, the older Lily woman copied the look and started also wearing a hat when I did.
 Mobi remarked on my hair  when we saw a Duplumab commercial and I mentioned that the drug made me lose my hair (“oh that’s why”).
 And I was walking around bravely sometimes, past all the nurses and patients, from my room to the phone without hat.
 But the point is, my hair was already growing back, and was already in patches everywhere (on my head), when I was on the steak/salmon-only diet and before the Tayler hospitalization.

 And by the way, that sudden hair regrowth was 2 years after the summer of the Dupilumab cessation that induced the alopecia universalis.
 Full head hair regrowth in alopecia universalis is nearly unprecedented.
 Actually, even more medically rare/unprecedented: full head hair regrowth in alopecia universalis with comorbid eczema.